namiwa/go-web/README.md

 For version 1, the aim would be to have the following:

 * A single binary as a command line tool to parse markdown files and output html
-    * [x] ensure that only single level build is supported
     * [ ] simple templated index page
     * [ ] global injection for css / js
     * [ ] custom override for single page css